fchampalimaud/cf.bonsai/docs/workflows/BonsaiExamples/Vision/VideoAnnotation/VideoAnnotation.md

 # Video Annotation

+## Summary
+This example demonstrates how to add a circular marker to a camera image and save the resuting annotated video.

+## Workflow
 :::workflow
 ![Example](~/workflows/BonsaiExamples/Vision/VideoAnnotation/VideoAnnotation.bonsai)
 :::

-## Summary
-This example demonstrates how to add a circular marker to a camera image and save the resuting annotated video.

 ## Details
 1. Create distribution to sample values for the X position of the circle.